 For new music at the Cheltenham Music Festival, the key phrase yesterday was “transfigured time”.
 Time in the sense of history, as two of the concerts directly explored, confronted, embraced and challenged contemporary music’s relationship with instruments, images and idioms from the past.
 The afternoon event at Parabola Arts Centre featured the Goldfield Ensemble and Langham Research Centre in a concert that unfolded as a long-form electroacoustic audiovisual meditation on these ideas.
 The conjunction of sound and sight often proved problematic; Arlene Sierra‘s music, receiving its first performance, written to accompany Russian avant-garde filmmaker Maya Deren‘s 1946 silent Ritual in Transfigured Time (from which the concert took its title) rather optimistically opted for a bald, minimalistic collection of recurring gestures and motifs that established an aural unity jarringly at odds with the film’s bold tilt-shifts and narrative evasiveness.
 Deren’s visual language is admittedly gestural in this work to some extent, but its palette of actions and contexts, combined with their allusive distance–not to mention her insistence that form should be ritualistic—is broader and more demonstrative than the rooted and increasingly monotonous music Sierra provided for it.
 Even more problematic was the presentation of Edgard Varèse‘s 1958 masterpiece Poème électronique which recreated the work’s original presentation at the Brussels World Fair (within a pavilion designed principally by Xenakis), where it was accompanied by a film of fleeting images created by Le Corbusier.
-Despite being, one assumes, as the composer originally intended (one assumes), it nonetheless works against the music in two respects.
+Despite being, one assumes, as the composer originally intended, it nonetheless works against the music in two respects.
 First, the visuals simply diminish the prevailing modernity of Varèse’s music, bringing to mind similar audiovisual works involving composers such as Roberto Gerhard and Bernard Parmegiani, where the film element fails to live up to the scope of the music.
 That was the case here, and secondly, rather than coming across as a ‘period piece’, Poème électronique instead seemed to acquire an unwarranted hauntological quality, as though it had been executed by Demdike Stare or Ghost Box, curiously militating against the music’s authenticity.

 Somewhere in between these difficulties came Langham Research Centre’s Muffled Cyphers.
 On the one hand, they pushed the envelope on ersatz hauntology to breaking point, with accompanying visuals depicting archaic grayscale generalisations of carparks, corridors and concrete, which could have been lifted from any vintage textbook or government report.
 Largely devoid of human presence, while these images lacked an obvious or interesting object, they all depicted signs of human construction, which in turn fed back into the actions of the pair of musicians, striking a delicately-balanced emotional temperature.
 They couldn’t always overcome the aesthetic issues they had deliberately raised for themselves (and on several occasions one couldn’t help feeling that Matmos have done this better and to perhaps a more aesthetically honest effect), but the work’s penultimate episode, where slowed down bells and gongs were found within a gooey sonic syrup while a photo of a road-bend blurred into oblivion, was exquisitely beautiful.
 Tristan Murail‘s short duet for clarinet and violin Les Ruines Circulaire set up an environment where focus and a united sense of purpose only gradually materialise, the players initially taking turns to ignore each other, until eventually falling over themselves in a joint cascade of overlapping arpeggios, before collapsing into a wretched sequence of ruins yet always retaining a lyrical heart (brilliantly nuanced by Nicola Goldscheider and Kate Romano).
 Ricercare una Melodia by Jonathan Harvey, composed in 1985, above all reminded one how long it’s been that composers have been using electronics to respond to acoustic instruments, and how challenging it is to come up with genuinely successful results, as Harvey does.
 Here, Romano’s clarinet seemed to be releasing more and more tendrils of melody around her, communing a language of electroacoustic interaction that was complex in nature but simple in syntax.